walmartlabs/concord-website/training.md

 information about the slides can be found in the [reveal.js documentation](https://github.com/hakimel/reveal.js).

-## Concord Training: Level 1 - Beginner
+## Concord User Training: Level 1 - Beginner

 This training is aimed at anyone new to Concord.
 The following topics are
 covered: